ethereum/hive/simulators/ethereum/engine/suites/withdrawals/README.md

 - Withdraw to many accounts: Make multiple withdrawals to 1024 different accounts.
 Execute many blocks this way.
 - Withdraw zero amount: Make multiple withdrawals where the amount withdrawn is 0.
 - Empty Withdrawals: Produce withdrawals block with zero withdrawals.

+All test cases contain the following verifications:
+- Verify all withdrawal amounts (sent in Gwei) correctly translate to a wei balance increase in the execution client (after the payload has been set as head using `engine_forkchoiceUpdatedV2`).
+- Verify using `eth_getBalance` that the balance of all withdrawn accounts match the expected amount on each block of the chain and `latest`.
+- Payload returned by `engine_getPayloadV2` contains the same list of withdrawals as were passed by `PayloadAttributesV2` in the `engine_forkchoiceUpdatedV2` method call.

 ## Sync to Shanghai
 - Sync after 2 blocks - Shanghai on Block 1 - Single Withdrawal Account - No Transactions: